ctanujit/FEWNet/README.md

 * To cite this work, please use

   Sengupta, Shovon, Tanujit Chakraborty, and Sunny Kumar Singh.
-"Forecasting CPI inflation under economic policy and geo-political uncertainties." arXiv preprint arXiv:2401.00249 (2023).
+"Forecasting CPI inflation under economic policy and geo-political uncertainties."
+Internation Journal of Forecasting (2024).

   @article{sengupta2023forecasting,